 For choke sizes of other gauges and brands, see this chart.

-The most common number on a choke tube is the choke size.
-Both factory and aftermarket choke tubes show the diameter of the choke etched into the outside of the choke.
+The most common number on a choke tube is the choke size or diameter.
+Both factory and aftermarket choke tubes will show the diameter of the choke etched into the outside wall of the choke.
+Additional numbers can include the shotgun gauge and brand specific markings.

 In order to read the numbers, the choke tube will need to be removed from the barrel.
-This can be done with a choke wrench used to unscrew the choke.
+This can be done with a choke wrench by unscrewing the choke in a counterclockwise direction.
+Some extended choke tubes have the choke size written on the exposed portion of the choke just forward of the end of the barrel.

 Choke Tubes Without Numbers

 The numbers on a choke tube can become worn or illegible over time.
-The only way to determine a choke size at this point is to measure the inside diameter of the choke with calipers.
+Assuming there are no other identifiable markings, such as lines or notches, the only way to determine a choke size at this point is to measure the inside diameter of the choke with calipers or a bore size tool.
+If you dont have a bore micrometer, consider calipers like the Mitutoyo 500.
+It’s a high precision option trusted by many gunsmiths for exact measurements.

 Another way to determine choke size is to look for markings on the end of the choke.
-Vertical lines can designate the choke size without even having to remove it from the barrel.
+Vertical lines can designate the choke size without having to remove it from the barrel.
+Worn lettering, etching, and raised indentions are examples of other hard to see markings that could require a closer inspection.

-The numbers on a choke tube mean the size of the choke.
-These measurements are listed to a thousand of an inch.
-Choke tube numbers are etched into the side walls of the choke.
+The numbers on a choke tube reference the size of the choke.
+These measurements are the inner diameter and are listed to a thousandth of an inch.
+Choke tube numbers are found on the outer walls of the choke, along with choke system and brand markings.
+The choke may need to be removed to see the these markings.